bernibra/RESOLDRE/README.md

 ## How to cite?
-To use this software, please make sure you cite Bramon Mora et. al. (*Unmasking common structural patterns in ecological data.
-Journal*, year).
+To use this software, please make sure you cite Bramon Mora et. al. (*Unmasking structural patterns in incidence matrices: an application to ecological data.* Journal of the Royal Society Interface, 2019).

 ## Installation instructions